OfficeDev/office-scripts-docs/docs/resources/samples/samples-overview.md

 ## Cross-application scenarios

 Use [Power Automate](https://make.powerautomate.com/) to connect other applications to Excel.
 Have your scripts power emails, forms, Teams messages, and more.
+These samples include step-by-step instructions to create each Power Automate flow.

 | Project | Details |
 |---------|---------|